nstudio/xplat/docs/api-nativescript/schematics/helpers.md

 Type: `string`

-Some helpers support targeting to generate the helper for a specific target. ie: ng g @nstudio/nativescript:helpers imports
+Some helpers support targeting to generate the helper for a specific target. ie: nx g @nstudio/nativescript:helpers imports